[Updated, July 2019: New screenshots that better represent the current state of Koofr app and the backup settings in Deja-dup.]

-Given a good response from previous post on how to back up Windows computer we are publishing instructions on how to back up your computer running Ubuntu or pretty much any other GNU/Linux distribution.
+Given a good response from the previous post on how to back up Windows computer we are publishing instructions on how to back up your computer running Ubuntu or pretty much any other GNU/Linux distribution.

 sudo apt-get install deja-dup

-Search for program called Backup (or deja-dup) in your menu.
+Search for a program called Backup (or deja-dup) in your menu.

 The first backup might take a bit longer, as it is a full backup.
 Next time you do the backup, only files that have changed will be backed up, so it will take less time.